• Skip to main content

 God Knows You Best

 No one knows your life like God.
 No one knows you and your family and your unique life circumstances like God.
 No one cares about you like God.
-No one died for you except God in the person of His beloved Son, Jesus Christ.
+No one died for you except God’s beloved Son, Jesus Christ.
+Even people with the best of intentions toward us can never know us and understand our life like the Lord.

 We greatly complicate our lives because we listen to too many people.
 We put too much stock into the experiences and convictions of others.
 We care too much what people think of us.
 We read too many how-to books and blogs and magazines.
 We too easily adapt to the expectations of others rather than making the hard choice to say no, stick to our guns, and do what we know is right for God’s calling on our individual lives.